lupyuen/ikea_air_quality_sensor/README.md

 [__Follow the updates and pics on Twitter__](https://twitter.com/MisterTechBlog/status/1490147828458405889)

--   Let's transmit the PM 2.5 Sensor Data from IKEA VINDRIKTNING Air Quality Sensor to The Things Network (via LoRaWAN)
+Let's transmit the PM 2.5 Sensor Data from IKEA VINDRIKTNING Air Quality Sensor to The Things Network (via LoRaWAN)...

 -   We'll transmit the data with the IKEA Sensor connected to PineDio Stack BL604 running Apache NuttX OS

 -   We'll visualise the Sensor Data with Prometheus and Grafana

--   I found the VINDRIKTNING sensor at my local IKEA Store (IKEA Tampines Singapore), in the Lighting Section, near the Air Purifiers.
+I found the VINDRIKTNING sensor at my local IKEA Store (IKEA Tampines Singapore), in the Lighting Section, near the Air Purifiers.

 (Wow IKEA has Air Purifiers now)

 [Watch the IKEA Sensor on YouTube](https://youtu.be/wyXb3aSPet4)